sherl0cks/jasper/_posts/2016-04-18-using-kie-server-to-get-a-task-list.md

 ### Using KIE Workbench / Business Central

 This is a different can of worms, so you'll want to check out the [Red Hat solution article on the subject](https://access.redhat.com/solutions/1149763).

+### Credits

+Thanks to [Justin Goldsmith helping](https://www.linkedin.com/in/justingoldsmith) me dig into the subject.